al-ce/karaml/README.md

 `window_eights`, `window_center`, `move_to_space_1` etc. This makes for a
 cleaner config and makes it easier to manage when you want to change the keybindings.

+Currently, only single-character aliases for modifier aliases are supported.
+We're working on a way to support multi-character aliases for modifier aliases!

 ### Simultaneous from-keys, multiple to-events, requiring multiple layers